Make a booking request

 What does a day at Casa di Legna look like?
 As Louise emphasizes, before being an architect-designed house, it’s primarily a vacation home where conviviality reigns supreme.
 The owners recommend a perfect day: "Start with a morning coffee facing the sea while the house is still asleep, take a refreshing swim, read on the rocks, gather for lunch with family and friends, enjoy a leisurely nap, head to the beach before dinner, and then spend hours talking to the soothing sound of the cicadas."
 To make your stay even more relaxing, a concierge service is available to handle all your vacation needs, from breakfast and boat reservations to restaurant bookings.

-While the allure of lounging at Casa di Legna is undeniable, exploring Southern Corsica is equally rewarding!
+While the allure of lounging at Casa di Legna is undeniable, exploring Southern Corsica — one of the top Corsican luxury destinations — is equally rewarding!
 You might hike the Hermitage of the Trinity trail, stroll around Porto-Vecchio (with a recommended stop at La Gelateria), or go snorkeling in the secluded coves.
 Further south, the Citadel of Bonifacio is a must-see, offering breathtaking views where, in the distance, you can catch a glimpse of the Sardinian coast.
 Perhaps that will be your destination for your next holiday?

 The Mediterranean garden of Casa Di Legna, fragrant with the essence of the South. © Nicolas Matheus